 In 2014, DCDBA entered into an Agreement with the West Deer Township to provide sewer service to the West Deer Nike Site Park and the West Deer Senior Center located within the park.
 Grant funds were obtained through the Allegheny County Gaming and Economic Development Fund (GEDF).

-Plans and Specifications were prepared, R/W’s were acquired and the project was bid in November of 2014.
-Construction began in April 2015 and included over 3900 l.f. of 8” sewerline installed along Rt.
+Plans and Specifications were prepared, Rights-of Way were acquired and the project was bid in November of 2014.
+Construction began in April 2015 and included over 3900 l.f. of 8” sewer line installed along Rt.
 910. This project was completed in September 2015.

-Also in 2015, DCDBA completed a Sanitary Interceptor Stabilization Project in Indiana Township between the PA Turnpike and SR 910 south of Indianola.
-This project involved installing concrete encasement in several section of a 36” sanitary interceptor pipe in Deer Creek and installing riprap to stabilize areas of eroded stream banks.
+Also in 2015, DCDBA completed a Sanitary Interceptor Stabilization Project in Indiana Township between the PA Turnpike and State Route 910 south of Indianola.
+This project involved installing concrete encasement in several section of a 36” sanitary interceptor pipe in Deer Creek and installing rip-rap to stabilize areas of eroded stream banks.
 This project was completed in June 2015.

-In 2016, a failure of a large diameter pipe fitting in the Rich Hill Pump Station caused flooding the dry well of the station.
+In 2016, failure of a large diameter pipe fitting in the Rich Hill Pump Station caused flooding of the dry well of the station.
 Extensive damage was done to the station electrical system and piping.
-The Authority was able to repair the station and return to operation in approximately four (4) days.
-The costs of the repair were covered by the Authority’s insurance policy.
+The Authority was able to repair and return the station to operation in approximately four (4) days.
+The costs of the repairs were covered by the Authority’s insurance policy.

 In 2017, the Authority applied for and received a $66,500 grant from the Gaming Economic Development Fund (GEDF) through the Redevelopment Authority of Allegheny County to rehabilitate sewers in the Fawn Haven Development in West Deer Township.
 The project was completed in the fall of 2018.